 Here are 10 ways to reduce plastic waste.

 Stop buying plastic water bottles

 It’s shocking to see how many people buy water bottles at the grocery store.
 Most bottles can’t be recycled, so they end up in landfills where they sit waiting to decompose.

 Did you know it takes 450 years for plastic bottles to decompose?!

 Plastic water bottles are also bad for your health.
 They are full of toxins that leach into your water, especially on hot summer days.

 Instead of buying bottles of water, buy glass or stainless steel water bottles.
 They are easy to clean and are reusable.

-Before we leave the house, we fill up this half gallon growler with water, so we have fresh water through the day.
+Before we leave the house, we fill up a gallon jug with water, so we have fresh water throughout the day.

-As an added bonus, you can ask to use your reusable cups and bottles at restaurants and at Starbucks!
+As a bonus, you can ask to use your reusable cups and bottles at restaurants and Starbucks!